Prof Ben Cooper

 Mathematical modelling of the spread of antibiotic-resistant bacteria in Southeast Asia

 Antimicrobial resistance is one of the most serious public health threats in the world today.
 Multiply antibiotic-resistant bacteria are endemic in hospitals in South and Southeast Asia and high prevalences of community carriage of important antibiotic-resistant pathogens have also been reported.
-However, there are major gaps in our understanding of how such drug-resistance spreads, how this spread is affected by antibiotic use, and the ecological interactions that lead to the co-existence of ...
+However, there are major gaps in our understanding of how such drug-resistance spreads, how this spread is affected by antibiotic use, and the ecological interactions that lead to the co-existence of an ...